ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 1.md

 ## The structure and components of hypothesis testing

-In econometrics, most [hypotheses testing](https://en.wikipedia.org/wiki/Statistical_hypothesis_testing) is a method to estimate the likelihood that a certain value is **different** to a given value.
+In econometrics, most [hypotheses tests](https://en.wikipedia.org/wiki/Statistical_hypothesis_testing) consist of a statistical method to estimate the likelihood that an assumed value is **different** from its real (true) value.
 In other words, an hypothesis test typically looks at the likelihood that a given estimation is **different** from an assumed value, rather than testing if a given estimation is **equal** to an assumed value.

-A reason for this setting is that it is not possible to prove an hypothesis, but only to reject or falsify with certain probability or likelihood.
-For instance, we cannot prove that a given $beta$ is equal to zero, we can only show the likelihood that **is not** zero.
+A reason for this setting is that it is not possible to prove an hypothesis, but only to reject or falsify it with certain probability or likelihood.
+For instance, we cannot prove that a given $\beta$ is equal to zero, we can only show the likelihood that, being zero, we would get the estimated value in front of us.

 An hypothesis test usually has four components:

 1. The assumed value (the hypothesis)
 2. The estimated value (such as a $\hat{\beta})$
 3. The probability distribution of the estimation